Benefits and Features

 Correct determination of belt tensions is therefore extremely important - under specifying pull-out forces can lead to over-stressed components or even complete failure, while over specifying can lead to unnecessary expense.
 Correct design of the hopper : feeder system using reliable and representative flow property data is paramount.
 With correct flow property data, critical hopper geometry can be determined and changes to hopper size and geometry can be investigated to optimise the belt tensions.
 Additionally, upgrading to a high friction lagging (such as ceramic) on the drive pulley increases the drive friction coefficient, minimising required take-up tensions and reducing the maximum belt tension.

-In very high head load applications, steel cord belting becomes an option.
+In very high head load applications, steel cord belting becomes an option due to the high pull-out forces involved.
 Steel cord belt allows a smaller bend radius when compared to an equivalent high tension fabric belt.
-Steel cord belt is significantly more expensive than fabric belt and unfortunately it can often only be purchased in minimum lengths that are many times longer than required.
+However, steel cord belting can get expensive and can often only be purchased in minimum lengths that are many times longer than required for a single belt feeder.

-In high tension applications, it is often preferable to consider an Apron Feeder or a hybrid Apron Belt Feeder solution.
-These systems utilise chain as the main tension member, allowing smaller diameter sprockets at the terminal ends when compared to a belt pulley designed for high belt tensions.
+Therefore, in high tension applications, it is often preferable to consider an Apron Feeder or a hybrid Apron Belt Feeder solution.
+These feeders utilise chain as the main tension member, allowing smaller diameter sprockets at the terminal ends when compared to a belt pulley designed for high belt tensions.

 The typical safety factors of fabric belts on maximum continuous operating tensions are 10:1 while steel corded belts are 6.7:1.